 1 sugar cube

-- Cut the eggplant in quarters lengthwise and cut it with a knife so that it is not too big.
-Then fill a deep bowl with water and add plenty of salt to the water.
+- Cut the eggplant in quarters lengthwise and cut it with a knife so it is not too big.
+Then, fill a deep bowl with water and add plenty of salt.
 Put the eggplant slices in it and let it sit for at least 20 minutes.
-When this time is up, remove the eggplants from the salt water and wash them thoroughly until they are free of salt.
+When this time is up, remove the eggplants from the salt water and wash them thoroughly until they are salt-free.
 Each eggplant that undergoes this process becomes much more delicious.
 Because eggplant has a distinctive bitter taste, the salty water takes that taste and leaves you only the flavor of the eggplant.
-This is why you can see that the salt water turns brown at the end of the process.
+This is why you can see that the saltwater turns brown at the end of the process.